How To Remove Page Breaks in Word

 Remove Page Breaks with the Find and Replace Tool

-However, it might take a while to manually delete lots of page breaks from more extensive documents.
-Find and Replace is a handy MS Word tool that enables users to find and replace text within a document.
+It might take quite a while to manually delete lots of page breaks from a long document.
+Find and Replace is a handy Word tool that enables users to find and replace text within a document.
 You can also utilize that tool to quickly find and delete all manually inserted page breaks.

 To open the Find and Replace window, click the Home tab.
 Click the Replace option on the Home tab to open Find and Replace.
-Alternatively, press the tool’s Ctrl + H hotkey to open it.
+Alternatively, press Ctrl + H to open it.

 Press the More >> button to expand the options on the window.
 Then click the Replace tab, which includes Find what and Replace with fields.
 Enter ‘^m’ in the Find what field, and press the Replace All button.
 That will erase all the manual page breaks.